olivia-tech-psych/emochild/README.md

 - Ensures proper navigation flow from history page back to main creature screen
 - Aligns with updated routing structure where landing page is at root and creature screen is at /creature
 - Requirement 10.3: Maintains smooth client-side transitions between pages

+### [2025-12-02 18:30] MicroSentence Accessibility Enhancement
+- Enhanced MicroSentence component with comprehensive ARIA attributes for screen reader support
+- Added role="status" to sentence container for proper semantic meaning
+- Implemented aria-live="polite" for dynamic content announcements without interrupting user
+- Added aria-atomic="true" to ensure entire message is read as a single unit
+- Improved aria-label on dismiss button from "Dismiss message" to "Dismiss encouraging message" for better context
+- Requirement 5.5: Enhanced accessibility for validation message display